Multistate Employer: Federal

 - Whether employees eligible for family and medical leave are entitled to state disability insurance benefits.

 Multistate employers must know the family and medical leave laws in each state in which it has employees.
 To ease administrative burdens and create a more cohesive culture, employers can consider adopting uniform policies across all states, but those policies have to provide employees with the greatest possible rights.
+Consider the costs and benefits of doing so based on the historical use of employee leave at different locations if possible.
 Multistate employers may also want to consider creating state-specific policies.
-See Employee Management > Employee Handbooks - Work Rules - Employee Conduct > State Requirements.
+See

 After Section 3 of DOMA was invalidated by the Supreme Court, the DOL twice amended the definition of spouse in the FMLA regulations: